Active Job Continuations in Rails 8.1

 Your background jobs lie to you.

 You tell yourself they’re idempotent.
 You tell yourself retries are safe.
 Then a Kamal deploy kicks off at 2pm, a 40-minute import job gets 30 seconds to shut down, and the whole thing restarts from row one on the next container.
-Your users wait.
-Your database works twice.
-Your server bill grows.
+Users sit there refreshing.
+Postgres re-runs the same 40-minute query.
+The bill at the end of the month doesn’t ask why.

 Rails 8.1 fixes this with a first-class API called ActiveJob::Continuable.
 Include it in a job, define steps, and if the process dies mid-run, the retry picks up where it left off instead of starting over.